-The American Housing Rescue and Foreclosure Prevention Act was enacted in 2008 to provide assistance by way of legislation for the housing industry, including the manufactured housing industry.
+The American Housing Rescue and Foreclosure Prevention Act was enacted in 2008 to provide assistance by way of legislation for the housing industry, including manufactured homes.
 Among other things, the act provided for increased loan limits for chattel (home-only Title I) loans to \$69,678, up 43% from the previous limit of \$48,600 set in 1992.
-New Federal Housing Administration ("FHA") Title I program guidelines became effective on June 1, 2010.
-On June 10, 2010, Ginnie Mae began accepting applications by lenders for participation as issuers of mortgage backed securities backed by Title I loans originated under the new program.
-Ginnie Mae released related pooling guidelines in November 2010.
-The issuance of these guidelines provides Ginnie Mae the ability to securitize manufactured home FHA Title I loans.
+New Federal Housing Administration ("FHA") Title I program guidelines became effective on June 1, 2010 and provide Ginnie Mae the ability to securitize manufactured home FHA Title I loans.
 These guidelines were intended to allow lenders to obtain new capital, which can then be used to fund new loans for our customers.
-Chattel loans have languished in recent years and these changes are meant to broaden opportunities for prospective homeowners.
+Chattel loans have languished for several years and these changes were meant to broaden chattel financing availability for prospective homeowners.
 However, we are aware of only a small number of loans currently being securitized under the Ginnie Mae program.

 The Secure and Fair Enforcement for Mortgage Licensing Act of 2008 ("SAFE Act") established requirements for the licensing and registration of all individuals that are Mortgage Loan Originators ("MLOs").
 MLOs must be registered or licensed by the states.
 Traditionally, manufactured housing retailers have assisted home buyers with securing financing for the purchase of homes.
 This assistance may have included assisting with loan applications and presenting terms of loans.
 Under the SAFE Act, these activities are prohibited unless performed by a registered or licensed MLO.
-Although the definition of an MLO contains exemptions for administrative and other specific functions and industries, such as time-share plans, manufactured housing retailers are no longer able to negotiate rates and terms for loans unless they are licensed as MLOs.
-Compliance may require some manufactured housing retailers to become licensed lenders and employ MLOs, or alter business practices related to assisting home buyers in securing financing.
+Although the definition of an MLO contains exemptions for administrative and other specific functions and industries, manufactured housing retailers are no longer able to negotiate rates and terms for loans unless they are licensed as MLOs.
+Compliance may require manufactured housing retailers to become licensed lenders and employ MLOs, or alter business practices related to assisting home buyers in securing financing.
 This may result in increased costs for retailers who elect to employ MLOs, penalties assessed against or litigation costs incurred by retailers found to be in violation, reduced home sales from home buyers' inability to secure financing without retailer assistance, or increased costs to home buyers or reduced transaction profitability for retailers as a result of the additional cost of mandatory MLO involvement.